How Long Does it Take to Get an Associate Degree?

 Getting your associate degree can give you the general education needed to jumpstart your career or as a foundational piece toward a bachelor's degree.

 If you are considering an associate degree, a good starting point would be to take some time to research schools and the programs that they offer.
-If you find a program that you are interested in at a school that aligns with your life, then the next step would to be apply.
+If you find a program that you are interested in at a school that aligns with your life, then the next step would be to apply.

 If your application gets accepted, then there are generally two types of associate degrees to choose from: an associate of science degree (AS) or an associate of arts degree (AA).
 Choosing the right area of study for you can help you improve your skill set and achieve long-term success.